lifan0127/ai-research-assistant/README.md

   Interaction with Zotero, in an open conversational manner and through a probabilistic model, can lead to many different, often unexpected outcomes.
 If you experience any error, please create an GitHub issue with a screenshot of the error message from your Zotero RA chat window.
 Thank you!

+- "Unable to parse JSON response from chat agent": This is perhaps the most common error which is caused by GPT not following its output format instructions.
+This should be fixed once the parse exception handling logic is introduced into LangChain: https://github.com/hwchase17/langchain/pull/2656.

 - "Agent stopped due to max iterations": For certain questions, the bot will make multiple API calls iteratively for response synthesis.
 Sometimes it may fail to produce an answer before reaching the max iteration.

 - ZoteroRA tab not in Preferences panel: You may choose the __Advanced__ tab in Preferences and open the __Configuration Editor__ Under Advanced Configuration.
 From there, please search for "zoterora" and then double-click on the "extensions.zotero.zoteroRa.OPENAI_API_KEY" entry to add your OpenAI API Key.